cu-cit-cloud-team/azure-openai-playground/README.md

 ### Included Examples

-- `./src/text-to-emoji-lib.ts`
+- `./src/text-to-emoji-lib/index.ts`
   - Uses the official Node.js OpenAI library to access an Azure OpenAI resource
     - Note that (at time of writing) the Official OpenAI library for Node.js is NOT yet supported for Azure OpenAI Services (the Python library has limited preview support)
     - This example uses some workarounds to get the official library to work with Azure OpenAI and can't be guaranteed to work in the future as is.
     - Code will be updated to reflect official documented library usage when it becomes supported
-  - Uses the `davinci` model to analyze text and returns a list of emojis that represent the text
+  - Uses a `davinci`-based model to analyze text and returns a list of emojis that represent the text
     - Results are returned as a JSON array of objects that includes the emoji, the markdown short code, and the reason it was chosen

+- `./src/text-to-emoji-rest/index.ts` (WIP)
+  - Uses REST API calls to access an Azure OpenAI resource
+    - Uses a `davinci`-based model to analyze text and returns a list of emojis that represent the text
+    - Results are returned as a JSON array of objects that includes the emoji, the markdown short code, and the reason it was chosen

-- `./src/dall-e-image-rest.ts`
+- `./src/dall-e-image-rest/index.ts`
   - Uses REST API calls to access DALL-E via an Azure OpenAI resource and generate an image from text
   - Sends a text prompt to DALL-E requesting an image
   - Uses the response headers to get the URL of the image operation